How to Start an Ecommerce Business From Scratch

 Setting Up Payment Processing, Shipping, and Operations

 Offer multiple payment options to reduce friction.
 Credit cards, digital wallets, and buy now pay later options can increase conversions.
+Even with dropshipping, tracking inventory levels is important.
+Overselling leads to poor customer experience and lost trust.

 Shipping costs and delivery times influence purchasing decisions.
 Transparent pricing and reliable fulfillment improve customer satisfaction.